 Example: To create the search described above, you can run “Within Folder” and “Document/Folder Name” searches and display the advanced search syntax by also selecting “Search Syntax” from the “Customize Search” menu.

 Now simply close the other search criteria and check the “Include advanced search criteria in query” box to modify the advanced query to suit your needs.
 Detailed syntax with specific examples can be found in this whitepaper.

 This search example will return the following results:

 One place where advanced search syntax is particularly useful is for creating custom quick searches.
-Custom quick searches are accessed by clicking on the small magnifying glass icon on the upper right corner of the menu in the Laserfiche Client or Laserfiche Web Access.
+Custom quick searches are accessed by clicking on the small magnifying glass icon on the upper right corner of the menu in the Laserfiche Windows or web client.

 They can be: